zxeltor/zxeltor.StoCombat.Realtime/README.md

 ---

 ## Screen Shots
-Figure 1: What the UI looks like after a successfull parse, and a combat instance was selected in the Combat List dropdown.
+Figure 1: What the application overlays look like on top of STO.
+You can see the DOUBLE KILL achievement overlay high center screen, and the real-time combat data grid in the upper right.
 ![Overlays](https://github.com/zxeltor/zxeltor.StoCombat.Realtime/blob/master/ScreenShots/overlays_scaled.jpg))

 ---